qchenevier/MBA_memoire/doc/action_actor.md

 Wisdom perhaps has more to do with human intuition, understanding, interpretation and actions, than with systems.
 Some authors see wisdom as accumulated knowledge, which allows you to understand how to apply concepts from one domain to new situations or problems.
 In the knowledge management literature, some authors suggest that Wisdom is the highest level of abstraction, with vision foresight and the ability to see beyond the horizon [@Rowley2007].

 Wy do we even consider Wisdom in this essay?
 How this concept could be related to Organizational efficiency?
 This seems quite counter-intuitive to consider Wisdom at a time when all of our understandings about the economic world and our beliefs seem to be challenged.
-In fact, it may be one the most important aspect of the knowledge economy, yet underrated by the literature: by adopting a new range of techologies, our societies are also constituting a new wisdom. @Perez2004 suggests that we are currently transiting from one conventional wisdom to another: As the new paradigm unfolds in the economy, its logic propagates towards all of society, modifying the common sense criteria that guide all sorts of organizations and eventually resulting in maximum social synergy.
+In fact, it may be one the most important aspect of the knowledge economy, yet underrated by the literature: by adopting a new range of techologies, our societies are also constituting a new wisdom.
+Some authors suggest that we are currently transiting from one conventional wisdom to another:

+- Digital resources are "more than just bits and bytes, the digital infrastructure consists of institutions, practices, and protocols that together organize and deliver the increasing power of digital technology to business and society" [@Bharadwaj2013].
+- As the new paradigm unfolds in the economy, its logic propagates towards all of society, modifying the common sense criteria that guide all sorts of organizations and eventually resulting in maximum social synergy [@Perez2004].

 Some authors suggest that since knowledge is more and more available and yet has still to be improved in most organizations, organizations' leaders should focus on spreading a new wisdom, bringing a new vision, letting employees with the task of creating the new orgniazational knowledge.
 We refine this aspect in the part about [Vision](#vision).